23 Best Foods That Make You Poop And Relieve Constipation

 6. Chia Seeds

 Chia seeds are not only high in fiber but also contain healthy fats and help absorb water.
 They may help treat constipation.
 These contain insoluble fiber that forms a gel as it comes in contact with water.
-This gel adds bulk to your stool, thereby promoting regularity (6).
+This gel adds bulk to your stool, thereby promoting regularity (15).
 You can take about 1.5 tablespoons (20 grams) of chia seeds every day.
 Soaking the seeds before consuming is ideal, to potentially assist with ease of digestion.
+You can mix chia seeds into yogurt, smoothies, or oatmeal, or make a chia pudding for a nutritious snack.

 7. Grapes

-Grapes are rich in fiber, and can help ease constipation (5).
+Grapes are rich in fiber, and can help ease constipation (10).
 Consuming just 10 grapes offers you about 2.6 grams of fiber.
 This may potentially help with your regularity issues.
+Grapes also contain sorbitol, a sugar alcohol with a mild laxative effect.
+Sorbitol helps draw water into the intestines, softening the stool and promoting regular bowel movement (16), (17).
+You can enjoy grapes fresh, freeze them for a refreshing snack, or add them to salads for sweetness.

 8. Grapefruit